Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

   <img src="chatbot_plane.png" alt="The styled application" width="80%"/>
 </p>

-## Step 10: More features
+# Step 9: More features

 I have added notifications, a sidebar with a button to clear the conversation and a history of previous conversations.
 I won't go into the details of how to do this here, but you can find the full code in the [GitHub repository](https://github.com/Avaiga/demo-llm-chat)

-## Step 11: Deploying the app to Taipy Cloud
+# Step 10: Deploying the app to Taipy Cloud

 We are now going to deploy the app to Taipy Cloud so it is accessible from anyone with a link.